 In this tutorial, we will show you how to install a deb file on Ubuntu using Gdebi.
 For those of you who didn’t know, Gdebi is a simple tool to install deb files.
 It lets you install local deb packages resolving and installing its dependencies. apt does the same, but only for remote (HTTP, FTP) located packages.
 It can also resolve the build-depends of Debian/control files.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS or Dedicated server.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation deb file on Ubuntu using Gdebi on a Ubuntu 20.04 Focal Fossa.
+I will show you the step-by-step installation deb file on Ubuntu using Gdebi on a Ubuntu 20.04 LTS Focal Fossa.

 Install Deb File on Ubuntu Using Gdebi

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Gdebi isn’t installed by default on Ubuntu.
 To use gdebi on Ubuntu, first install gdebi using the following command:

 Once gdebi is installed, it can be used to install a local deb package.
 The command format to install the deb file using gdebi is:

 sudo gdebi package_name.deb

 - –version Show the program’s version number and exit.